stackrox/stackrox/README.md

 [![CircleCI][circleci-badge]][circleci-link]

-# StackRox Kubernetes Security Platform
+# XXX StackRox Kubernetes Security Platform

 The StackRox Kubernetes Security Platform performs a risk analysis of the container environment, delivers visibility and runtime alerts, and provides